ChethanKacham/ModelEarthProjects/location/README.md

 ## Contribute in our Open WebUI "projects/location" folder

-The "projects/location" folder is we add extras - but we don't have a build process yet.
+The "projects/location" folder is where we add extras - but we don't have a build process yet.
-If you're making updates in the "src" and "backend" folders, prepend "team-" to files copied and customized to avoid merge errors.
+To avoid merge errors, if you're making updates in the "src" and "backend" folders, prepend "team-" to the names of the files you've copied and customized.

 TO DO: The html we added in this "projects" fork is breaking the GitHub Docker build.
-Try simple edits in our [open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape) fork.
+Instead try simple edits in our [open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape) fork.
 (Write loren to be added as a contributor.)

 ## Our OpenWebUI Projects